manovotny/eslint-config-get-off-my-lawn/README.md

 -   [eslint-plugin-unicorn](https://www.npmjs.com/package/eslint-plugin-unicorn)

 Each and every single rule has been meticulously poured over and purposefully hand picked or excluded.

+eslint-config-get-off-my-lawn will automatically enable and disable plugins (and thus rules) based on your `package.json` dependencies.
+Not using React?
+Cool. eslint-plugin-jsx-a11y, eslint-plugin-react, eslint-plugin-react-hooks, and eslint-plugin-react-native won't be included.
+Not using a React version that supports hooks? eslint-plugin-react-hooks will be disabled.
+Not a React Native project?
+No problem.
+Those rules won't be included.
+I think you get the idea... 😉

 ## Install